 Dr. and Mrs. Button had 5 children; John, Jim, Tom, Doug and Jane.

 Dr. Button took an active interest in his community and to that end, he held a number of positions.
 He was the Chairman of the Board for Ridgetown Public School and Ridgetown High School and for the Kent County School Board.
-He was the President of the Kiwanis Club of Ridgetown, Lt.
+He was the President of the Kiwanis Club of Ridgetown in 1957, Lt.
 Governor of Division 4 of the Eastern Canada and Caribbean District of Kiwanis International.
 Dr. Button was also a Municipal Councillor for the Town of Ridgetown.
 In 1975 Ridgetown celebrated 100 years as a town and Dr. Button co-chaired the centennial celebration.

 Dr. Button was presented with the Glenn Sawyer Award from the Ontario Medical Association.
 This award is bestowed upon a physician who has greatly contributed to their local community and the medical profession.
 He was also made a Mel Osborne Fellow by the Kiwanis Foundation of Canada.

 In June of 1978, Dr. Button was joined in his medical practice by his son, Dr. John Richard Button who graduated M.D. from The University of Toronto Faculty of Medicine in 1977.
 The medical office moved to 68 Main Street in Ridgetown on 1982.